steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 #### Vector

-### MVC
 #### Today

-    Smooth the OBJ models that are visibly facetted.
-        Dolphin
-        Scallop

     Add Standard View Select.

-    Add a Credit page.
+    Review all mesh generation settings for delivered models.
+        Attenuation Decay.
+            It is 0.9 in the thesis but there are values of 0.6 in the sample data set.

+#### Composer

+    Create profile graphics for the settings.
+    Reset settings for defaults.

+#### Privacy Page
     Add a Privacy page.
-    Add a workflow page.
+        The page exists populate it.

+#### Credits Page

+#### Workflow Page

     Illustrate with images from Explorer!

-    Create profile graphics for the settings.

-    Review Attenuation Decay.
-        It is 0.9 in the thesis but there are values of 0.6 in the sample data set.

-#### MDB

-#### Landing Page
-    Add logo.

     Notes
         Features not published